Freddy-Jin/BT/ESP32_BluFi_ Design_Guideline_Rst__EN.rst

 |            |               |                 |             |           2          | ${Data Length} - 2 |                |
 +------------+---------------+-----------------+-------------+----------------------+--------------------+----------------+

-通常情况下，控制帧不包含数据位，Ack 帧类型除外。
+Normally, the control frame does not contain data bits, except for Ack frame.

-Ack 帧格式（8 bit）：
+The format of Ack Frame（8 bit）：

 +------------+---------------+-----------------+-------------+-----------------------+----------------+
 | Type       | Frame Control | Sequence Number | Data Length |          Data         | CheckSum       |